-Development of lands requiring pipeline extensions will be reviewed by the District for sizing and route location.
-The District will prepare a schematic drawing showing the pipeline and will also prepare an engineer's cost estimate of the pipeline, which will include the fees and costs that are to be paid to the District by the owner of the land being developed.
+Development of lands requiring public pipeline extensions will be reviewed by the District for sizing and route location.
+The District will prepare a hydraulic analysis and schematic drawing showing the pipeline and establishing preliminary project requirements, and coordinate with the owner, all the anticipated fees and costs that are to be paid to the District.

 The owner is to submit a set of improved plans for the District's review and approval.
 The pipeline installation will require a construction contract between the District and the owner.
-The installation can be by the District or by a qualified private contractor (under the District's inspection), the choice is left to the owner.
+The installation can be by the District, provided District forces are available, or by a qualified private contractor under the District's inspection.
+If installed by the District, the District will prepare an engineer's cost estimate of the pipeline for use in collecting a deposit with work performed on a time and materials basis.